jusdeliens/xihara/README.md

 # Xihara
-A playfull way to teach machine learning by giving the ability to Ova bots to recognize colors with its camereye 👁️
+A playfull way to teach machine learning by giving the ability to Ova bots to recognize colors with their "camereye" 👁️

 [![A playfull challenge where students compete with others by developping the best machine learning algorithms](xihara-challenge.png)](http://www.youtube.com/watch?v=3O7sKRbIdt4 "Video Title")

 ## 🎯 Claims

 In this multirobot challenge, each robot is placed above a screen, its camera pointing toward a colored circle.
-The server controls the colors and make them change more or less randomly.
+The web application displayed on the scree, listen to a server that controls the colors and make them change more or less randomly.
 In order to win, each robot must recognize the border color of the circle and change the RGB color of its LED accordingly.
-The server keeps in the inner Xihara circle the possibles color to guess, so the robot can rely on at any time.
+The app keeps in the inner Xihara circle the possibles color to guess, so the robot can rely on at any time.

-Here is an example of 4 images captured by one Ova at different time, where the server is set to display 3 colors to guess : red, green, blue.
+Here is an example of 4 images captured by one Ova at different time, where the server is set to display 3 colors to guess : 🔴red, 🟢green, 🔵blue.

 ![Red color to guess among 4 others](/train/4_0_240_240_0.jpeg "🔴Red to guess") ![Green color to guess among 4 others](/train/4_1_240_240_22.jpeg "🟢Green to guess") ![Blue color to guess among 4 others](/train/4_2_240_240_43.jpeg "🔵Blue to guess")